Once you start executing a User Story, you will see the following screen:

 Imagine again that we have a User Story: As a user, I can open the Become a Tester page from the Header of the website.
 And you have this outcome:

 As we can see now, after clicking on the "Become A Tester" button, nothing will happen.
 The page is not opened.
-So, in this case, we selected "No" as the execution and we should write a comment.
+So, in this case, we selected "No" as the result, and we should write a comment.

 Execution: Not possible to test